 The maximum amount students are eligible for the 2019-2020 award year is $6,195.
 The maximum amount students are eligible for the 2020-2021 award year is $6,345.

 Federal Direct Loan Programs are administered by the Department of Education for qualified students.
 The Federal Direct Subsidized Stafford, Federal Direct Unsubsidized Stafford, and Federal Direct PLUS loans are available through this program.

 Federal Direct Subsidized Stafford Loan

-Federal Direct Subsidized Stafford Loans are available to students with financial need.
-Students may borrow up to $3,500 for their first academic year at a fixed interest rate of 3.76%, which is established annually by the Department of Education.
+Subsidized Stafford Loans are available to students with financial need.
+Students may borrow up to $3,500 for their first academic year at a fixed interest rate of 4.53%, which is established annually by the Department of Education.
 The interest is paid by the federal government while students are in college and six months after students cease their enrollment.
-Regular payments begin six months after students cease enrollment or fail to carry at least half the normal full time college workload.
+Regular payments begin six months after students cease enrollment, graduate, or fail to carry at least half the normal full time college workload.